-This work effort for Phase II is currently scheduled to be completed in 2026.
+This work effort for Phase II is currently scheduled to be completed in 2027.

 Upon completion of this project, floodplain boundaries will have been accurately delineated and digitally added to all large-scale topographic maps prepared under the MCAMLIS project.
 The proposed mapping will consist of layers in the system that can readily be combined with the large-scale cadastral, as well as topographic maps that have been prepared under the MCAMLIS program.
-The layers will also be suitable for use with digital orthophotographic products and other map products correctly related to the MCAMLIS survey control network.
+The layers will also be suitable for use with digital orthophotographic products and other map products correctly related to the MCAMLIS (now MCLIO) survey control network.
 The mapping will provide an improved basis for Federal flood insurance purposes and for local floodplain zoning, which is currently required under Chapter NR 116 of the Wisconsin Administrative Code and is in place in all of the communities in Milwaukee County.

-SEWRPC

-SEWRPC (service

-(tax levy) agreements) Total
+SEWRPC (tax levy) SEWRPC (service agreements) Total

-36% 64% 100%
+50% 50% 100%

-\$20,000 \$25,780 \$45,780
+\$20,000 \$20,000 \$40,000